nautobot/nautobot/nautobot/docs/additional-features/job-hooks.md

 ## Job Hook Receivers

 Job Hooks are only able to initiate a specific type of job called a **Job Hook Receiver**.
 These are jobs that subclass the `nautobot.extras.jobs.JobHookReceiver` class.
 Job hook receivers are similar to normal jobs except they are hard coded to accept only an `object_change` [variable](jobs.md#variables).
 Job Hook Receivers are hidden from the jobs listing UI by default but otherwise function similarly to other jobs.
-The `JobHookReceiver` class only implements one method called `receive_jobhook`.
+The `JobHookReceiver` class only implements one method called `receive_job_hook`.

 !!! important
     To prevent negatively impacting system performance through an infinite loop, a change that was made by a `JobHookReceiver` job will not trigger another `JobHookReceiver` job to run.